 This article is a part of a greater series centred around the technologies and themes found within the first edition of the TechRadar by Devoteam.
 To read further into these topics, please download the TechRadar by Devoteam .

-Want to know more about Scala?
+Want to learn more about Scala?

-Check out our TechRadar by Devoteam to see what our experts say about its viability in the market.
+Check out TechRadar by Devoteam to see what our experts say about its viability in the market.